Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Iamouma/README.md

-Software Maintenance:
+9. Software Maintenance:
 Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?

-oftware maintenance refers to the process of modifying and updating software after it has been delivered and deployed.
+software maintenance refers to the process of modifying and updating software after it has been delivered and deployed.
 It encompasses a range of activities aimed at ensuring the software remains usable, reliable, and up-to-date throughout its lifecycle.
 Maintenance is an essential part of the software lifecycle because it helps address issues, adapt to changing requirements, and improve the overall quality and performance of the software.

 Types of Software Maintenance Activities
 Corrective Maintenance: